talkkonnect/talkkonnect/README.md

 ````

-### Explanation of older talkkonnect.xml configuration files sections and tags (missing voicetargeting features in this video)
+### Explanation of older talkkonnect.xml configuration files sections and tags (version 1 of talkkonnect)
 [youtube-video](https://www.youtube.com/watch?v=-Dy96FXw0gA&ab_channel=SuvirKumar) is a video made for explaining the xml tags

 #### The Accounts Section